Grief is Another Country

 My thoughts and all sympathy to the families of those now burdened with grief, or, as it is customarily said at such times in my Jewish tradition, “may they be comforted wtih the other mourners of Jerusalem and Zion.”

-Image: Anthony van Dyck, Family Portrait, 1621.Explore posts in the same categories: memory, The Way We Live Now comment below, or link to this permanent URL from your own site.
+Image: Anthony van Dyck, Family Portrait, 1621.memory, The Way We Live Now comment below, or link to this permanent URL from your own site.